sdementen/piecash/README.rst

 Usage
 =====

-The simplest workflow to use piecash is first to open a SQLAlchemy session to a GnuCash Book
+The simplest workflow to use piecash is first to open a GnuCash file

 .. code-block:: python